With Atola digital forensics data recovery hardware, you can always create an image of a drive with bad sectors.

 We always advise our customers to avoid using a bad sector recovery option until absolutely required.
 In Atola Insight you can always create an image without a bad sector recovery first, try recovering files, and, if unsatisfactory, go back to Imaging and improve the image by enabling new options, including bad sector recovery, and running the imager only on bad sectors.

-When it comes to bad sector recovery, make sure your data recovery tool offers this level of flexibility.
+When it comes to bad sector recovery, make sure your digital forensics data recovery tool offers this level of flexibility.